Ophelia Lovibond: Early life and education

-Acting career
+Career

 Television

 In 2000, Lovibond made her television debut at the age of 12 in the Channel 4 sitcom The Wilsons.
 She lied about her age to be cast as Poppy Wilson opposite David Bradley in the show.
 "I did [the show] in front of a live studio audience and it was really being thrown in at the deep end which was probably a good thing," she said, "I didn't have any professional training at all.
 I didn't go to drama school or anything like that, so this was a truly invaluable experience of learning how to work in this profession."

 She appeared in Elliot Hegarty’s FM and the British period drama Heartbeat.
 She also played Izzy Gould in the BBC satire W1A.

 In 2014, Lovibond joined the cast of Elementary as Sherlock's new apprentice, Kitty Winter.
-The show's creator, Robert Doherty, contacted her agent in Los Angeles, California about the role, and later requested her share an audition self-tape.
+The show's creator, Robert Doherty, contacted her agent in Los Angeles, California about the role, and later requested she share an audition self-tape.
 "I did the tape at home with my mum on Wednesday and was offered [the role] on Thursday and then after eight days I flew to New York for five months," she recalled.
 Lovibond described her time in New York as "straight out of Breakfast at Tiffany's with jazz floating in off Washington Square Park and eccentric Greenwich Village neighbours."
-In addition to being a season three regular on the show, she also had guest appearances in season five and seven.
+In addition to being a season three regular on the show, she also had guest appearances in seasons five and seven.

+Lovibond appeared in the first episode, "Sardines", of the British black comedy anthology series Inside No. 9 (2014–24).
 In 2016, she played the role of Lady Alexandra Lindo-Parker in Sky1 series Hooten & The Lady.
 She appeared in a guest role in the 2019 series Whiskey Cavalier as MI6 agent Emma Davies.
+Between 2020 and 2022 she played Erica in the BBC/Apple TV series Trying.
 On 16 September 2020, Lovibond was announced as the lead in HBO Max’s period-comedy Minx.

-She also appeared as Rachel in the first episode, "Sardines", of the first series of the British black comedy anthology series Inside No. 9.

-In 2022, Lovibond played Carrie Symonds in the TV series This England.
+In 2022, she played Carrie Symonds in the TV series This England.